ebotbesong/STM32-Robotic-Controller-Hardware/README.md

  ## Top view
  There is provision for I2C and UART connector in the design.
-This means that the I2C and the UART bus lines can both be used.
+These bus lines can both be used.

  <img src='docs/posterimage.PNG' width='600'>